vbookshelf/Thumb-Drive-App-Concept/README.md

 ### When sharing a copy of the app:

 Because the vault is machine-bound, anyone who receives a copy of the app folder cannot decrypt the original user's data even if they forget to delete the storage_vault folder before sharing.
-As an additional precaution, it's still good practice to delete storage_vault before sharing, since the encrypted files represent patient data and should not travel beyond the original device.
+As an additional precaution, it's still good practice to delete storage_vault before sharing.

 ### Limitations to be aware of: